 I can give you the background and the history of it, but I don't think it's even that important because the House brings impeachment charges against federal officials, in this case, the president.

-That's part of their oversight.
+That's part of their oversight, their investigatory responsibilities.

 You have individual members of the House can introduce impeachment resolutions.